madeofpendletonwool/AlarmClock/README.md

 #### **Raspberry Pi Image Install**
 This method is a work in progress
 #### **x86 Computer Install:**
 The intention here is that you can install the alarm clock on anything, regardless of platform or architechture.
 I may add more options down the road as well for CPU architecture.
-The instructure are almost the same as with raspberry pi.
+The instructions are almost the same as with raspberry pi.
 Just a different playbook.

 Also note that while I tried to make this agnostic of distro, package names vary, and you may need to install some packages manaully/change the playbook.
 Some basic ansible knowledge might be helpful.